Top 10 Best Classic Rock Albums of All Time

 This was a very tough choice, but overall, I think this is the best Led Zeppelin album, just barely beating Led Zeppelin IV.
 This album contains some of the best writing the band ever put forth, including maybe the best all-around guitar work in rock history.

 The quintessential Hendrix album, a true trip in its own right.
 Anyone who listens to it comes away enlightened.
-Anyone who hasn't listened to this on acid is missing one of life's key musical experiences.
+However, discussing the experience of listening to this album under the influence is not suitable for this platform.

-So many good songs on this album, from Purple Haze, Hey Joe, Foxy Lady, Manic Depression, Fire, to The Wind Cries Mary.
-The best of all time, no doubt.
-Never has an album had such a great list of songs!
+This album contains so many good songs, from Purple Haze and Hey Joe to Foxy Lady, Manic Depression, Fire, and The Wind Cries Mary.
+It is undoubtedly the best of all time.
+Never has an album had such an impressive list of songs.

 An absolute classic that has stood the test of time.
 Perhaps "standing the test of time" should be a category.
 In my opinion, this album should be in the top 2.